Budget Feasible Mechanisms: General Submodular Functions

 \section{General Submodular Functions}

 We now turn to the general case of nondecreasing submodular functions.
 A demand function $V$ is nondecreasing if $S \subseteq T$ implies $V(S) \leq V(T)$.

-\begin{definition} $V:2^{[n]}\to R_{+}$ is submodular if $V(S \cup \{i\}) - V(S) \geq V(T \cup \{i\}) - V(T) \qquad \forall S \subseteq T.$ \end{definition}
+\begin{definition} $V:2^{[n]}\to R_{+}$ is submodular if $V(S \cup \{i\}) - V(S) \geq V(T \cup \{i\}) - V(T) \qquad \forall S \subseteq T.$ \end{definition}~

 In general, submodular functions may require exponential data to be represented.
-We therefore assume the buyer has access to a \emph{value oracle} which given a query $S\subseteq [n]$ returns $V(S)$.

-From a pure algorithmic perspective, even under a cardinality constraint, maximizing a submodular function is well known to be NP-hard, and an $1-1/e$ approximation ratio can be achieved by greedily taking items based on their marginal contribution~\cite{FNW78}.
-When items have costs, variations of greedy on marginal contribution normalized by cost can achieve constant factor approximations, and even the optimal $1-1/e$ ratio \cite{KMN99,KG05}.
-For submodular maximization problems that can be expressed as integer programs, rounding solutions of linear and nonlinear programs can, in some cases, achieve the optimal constant approximation ratio~\cite{AS04}.

-In designing truthful mechanisms for submodular maximization problems, the greedy approach is a natural fit, since it is monotone.
-Agents are sorted according to their increasing marginal contributions relative to cost, recursively defined by: $i+1 = \textrm{argmax}_{j \in [n]}V_{j}(S_i) / c_{j}$ where $S_i = \{1,2\ldots,i\}$.
-To simplify notation we will write $V_{i}$ instead of $V_{i}(S_{i-1})$.
+We therefore assume the buyer has access to a \emph{value oracle} which given a query $S\subseteq [n]$ returns $V(S)$ (see related work section for more discussion on submodular maximization).
+In designing truthful mechanisms for submodular maximization problems, the greedy approach is a natural fit, since it is monotone when agents are sorted according to their increasing marginal contributions relative to cost: the marginal contribution of an agent $i$ given a subset $S$ is $V_{i |S}:= V(S \cup \{i\}) -V(S)$.
+In the marginal contribution-per-cost sorting the $i+1$ agent is the agent $j$ for which $V_{j | S_i }/ c_{j}$ is maximized over all agents $\mathcal{N}$ where $S_i = \{1,2\ldots,i\}$, and $S_{0}=\emptyset$.
+To simplify notation we will write $V_{i}$ instead of $V_{i| S_{i-1}}$.
 This sorting, in the presence of submodularity, implies:

 Notice that $V(S_{k}) = \sum_{i \leq k}V_{i}$ for all $k$.